 Use positive language

 Every time you talk to someone, they are subconsciously influenced by the exact words you use.
-Be conscious of the words you use and try to use positive language where you can, rather than negative.
+Be conscious of your comments and try to use positive language where you can, rather than negative.

-For example, 'you're welcome' is a good alternative to 'no problem'.
-They might seem pretty similar, but when you break it down, you can see how people may react differently to each phrase.
-The use of 'no' and 'problem' give the phrase a negative spin, which you don't want when you're trying to build a strong foundation with a prospect.
+They might seem pretty similar, but you can see how people may react differently to each phrase when you break it down.
+For example, 'you're welcome' is an excellent alternative to 'no problem'.
+The use of 'no' and 'problem' gives the phrase a negative spin, which you don't want when trying to build a strong foundation with a prospect.

-Ultimately, a good sales mindset involves a genuine desire to make a connection with your prospects and solve their problems.
-Gone are the days of pushing sales on prospects that don't really need your products or services.
+Ultimately, a good sales mindset involves a genuine desire to connect with your prospects and solve their problems.
+Gone are the days of pushing sales on prospects that don't need your products or services.

 When paired with a streamlined sales process, a good sales mindset will get you far.
 We can help you bridge your sales and marketing efforts to ensure that every lead is accounted for.
 Get in touch to find out how.